 Oh, and write all the content for it, by the way.

 Even if you’ve got a team with a writer and developer on board (or two or three), how often have you come across a project that requires a little bit more work than your team can handle?
-That your content and development folks simply don’t have the hours to take on themselves?

 If you’ve networked with someone who works in the same industry, you can handle larger projects in a pinch

 For years, we’ve collaborated with an SEO firm.
-Their clients rarely need just SEO help — they usually need a website.
+Their clients rarely need just SEO help—they usually need a website.

-Our clients rarely need just a website — they need SEO help, too.
+Our clients rarely need just a website—they need SEO help, too.

 And so we both end up winning a lot more business together than we would separately.